 Click, double click, right-click: Make sure to explain when you are clicking and when you are double-clicking or right-clicking on the mouse.
 Remember that the person watching can’t see you work the mouse, so you must state what operation is happening.

 Record Your Lessons

-In our last post I mentioned using a recording utility called Camtasia (other software is availble) to rehearse your training lessons, but it also allows you to make professional videos with voiceovers.
-This software is simple to use and once you practice just a bit, you’ll be recording great training videos.
+In our last post, I mentioned using a recording utility called Camtasia (other software is available) to rehearse your training lessons, but it also allows you to make professional videos with voiceovers.
+This software is simple to use and, with a little practice, you’ll be recording great training videos.
 Here are the steps I use to record my training sessions: